KOKC (AM): OU Sooners

 For more than 20 years, KOKC was the flagship station of University of Oklahoma sports, covering OU football, men's and women's basketball as well as baseball.
 Much of that programming has been shifted to KOKC's all-sports sister station, KRXO-FM.

 March 2015 tornado

-On March 25, 2015, two of the station's three towers were destroyed, one other was heavily damaged when a tornado ripped through Moore, Oklahoma.
+On March 25, 2015, two of the station's three towers were destroyed and one other was heavily damaged when a tornado ripped through Moore, Oklahoma.
 KOKC's programming was temporarily moved to sister station, KEBC.
 KOKC engineers were able to utilize the remaining standing, but damaged, tower to transmit the signal at reduced power.
 In February, 2022, KOKC applied to the FCC to redesign its 3-tower directional array and return to broadcasting at 50,000 watts full time.
 On April 22, 2022, KOKC was granted the construction permit for the redesign by the Federal Communications Commission.
+In January 2024 KOKC was granted a license to cover for the rebuilt 3-tower 50 kw nighttime array, and now KOKC can once again cover much of the western US with its skywave signal.